naoshibaikyu/wilyswarriors/CR_S1_CHH.md

 MagmaShocked: OH!

-FaketteShocked: Whoopsie!
+FakeShocked: Whoopsie!
 He should be fine if we just dust him off!

 %The two could be seen descending back into the house.
 Tornado Man holds firmly the Mettaur while Splash Man attempts to rifle through the trash heap to retrieve Hornet Man.
 Upon finding the Hornet-based individual, a very familiar spattering of armor would catch his eye...